A slightly rushed solo meander through Croatia, where I debate the logic of Europe in August.

 I spent a night at Plitvice lakes.
 August is not the best time to do it.
 More about the lakes here

-and finally two days in Zadar.
+Finally two days in Zadar.

 If I had another twelve days then I would like to get a boat from Zadar to Pula, explore the region around Rijeka and from there go into Slovenia.
 However Budapest is beckoning and I’m not sorry to be moving on.
+In truth twelve days felt quite rushed and I would sooner have picked just two of these places visit.

 I wouldn’t come again in August; it’s been very crowded and completely overpriced.
 I’ve exceeded my budget by around 100%, mainly down to accommodation costs (no haggling over price in August).